-We start at the Poisson sigma model.\cite{Ikeda:1993aj, Ikeda:1993fh, Schaller:1994es} It is a sigma model from a two-dimensional manifold $\Sigma$ to a Poisson manifold $M$ with a Poisson bivector field $\pi$.
-More precisely, the Poisson sigma model is constructed on the mapping space $\Map(T\Sigma, T^*M)$.
-In this section, we assume that $\Sigma$ is a closed manifold, $\partial \Sigma = \emptyset$.
+We begin with the Poisson sigma model \cite{Ikeda:1993aj, Ikeda:1993fh, Schaller:1994es}.
+It is a sigma model from a two-dimensional manifold $\Sigma$ to a Poisson manifold $M$.
+More precisely, the space of fields is given by the vector bundle $\Hom(T\Sigma, T^*M)$.
+In this section, we assume that $\Sigma$ is closed, $\partial \Sigma = \emptyset$.